 Meet Allie

-I’m Allie Alvarado (she/her/ella), a Latina loss mom, birth & bereavement doula, and grief educator based in Los Angeles, CA. My own journey through infertility and recurrent miscarriage showed me just how devastating, isolating and confusing pregnancy loss can be.
+I’m Allie Alvarado (she/her/ella), a Latina loss mom, birth & bereavement doula, and grief educator based in Northern Virginia/DC metro area.
+My own journey through infertility and recurrent miscarriage showed me just how devastating, isolating and confusing pregnancy loss can be.

 Finding communities that could truly hold space for my experience changed the course of my healing.
 I learned just how deeply the quality and continuity of support can make a difference.
 Being witnessed in grief with compassion and care matters.
 Now, I walk alongside others navigating perinatal loss and infertility, so no one has to face it alone.

-At Heartsongs Doula, you’ll find gentle, culturally rooted care for every form of reproductive loss.
-Support may include bedside care during loss, in-person care during fertility treatment, virtual one‑to‑one sessions, or support groups.
+At Heartsongs Doula, you’ll find gentle, culturally rooted care for every season of perinatal loss and infertility.
+Support may include bedside care during loss, in-person care during fertility treatment, labor support for pregnancy after loss or infertility, virtual one‑to‑one sessions, or support groups.
 Together, we’ll tend to loss in ways that feel true to you.
 Everyone is welcome here—across all faiths, ethnicities, sexual orientations, gender identities, cultures, and abilities—wherever you are in the world.
+If you are experiencing any type of reproductive grief, please reach out.

 I’ve trained with: